6 top tips for managing fleet maintenance

-1. Know the importance of preventive maintenance
+1. Know the importance of cost savings with preventive maintenance

 2. Pay attention to your total cost of ownership